DoudouLinux

 DoudouLinux is a discontinued Linux distribution based on Debian intended for children as young as 2 years old.
 DoudouLinux is named after the French word doudou which refers to a wubby, which is a comfort object such as a small blanket or a teddy bear.

-DoudouLinux has not received an update since 2013, and their website has not received an update since a 2015 blog post.
+DoudouLinux has not received an update since 2013, and its website has not received an update since a 2015 blog post.